objectscript/iknow-entity-browser/README.md

 Then, open `build/static/index.html` file.

-To install test REST client, run the following:
+To install the REST client, change the constants in the `import.bat` file and then run the
+following:

 ```bash
 import